 If approved, you will spend part or all of your final semester away from IUPUC and work with students from a different cultural background in their own classrooms.
 Choose from three experiences:

-- The Overseas Project provides student placements in countries like Australia, China, Costa Rica, Ecuador, England, Ireland, India, Italy, Japan, Kenya, New Zealand, Norway, Russia, Scotland, Spain, Turkey, Wales, and/or others.
+- The Overseas Program provides student placements in countries like Australia, China, Costa Rica, Ecuador, England, Greece, Ireland, India, Italy, Japan, Kenya, New Zealand, Norway, Russia, Scotland, Spain, Turkey, or Wales.

-- The American Indian Reservation Project includes placements on Navajo reservations in Arizona, New Mexico, or Utah.
+- The Navajo Nation Program includes placements on Navajo reservations in Arizona, New Mexico, or Utah.

-- The Urban Project offers placements in the Chicago Public Schools.
+- The Urban Program offers placements in the Chicago Public Schools.

 Some financial aid may be available to defray travel and living expenses, but you must have the means to pay for the experience.

-If you wish to participate in a Cultural Immersion Project, you will complete a program-specific application in addition to what is required by IUPUC.
+If you wish to participate in a Global Gateway experience, you will complete a program-specific application in addition to what is required by IUPUC.
 To discuss your options, contact the Office of Teacher Education in the IU School of Education in Bloomington by calling 812.856.8500 or e-mailing email@example.com.